omar251/tts/README.md

 ## Features

 - Accepts input from a file or direct text input via command-line arguments
-- Translates input text to English (if needed) using Google Translate
+- Optionally translates input text to a target language using Google Translate (only if `--language` flag is set)
 - Converts text to speech using Microsoft Edge TTS
 - Plays audio with synchronized text display
 - Processes text in chunks for better handling of long texts